InceptionCyberSecurity/DOSDet/README.md

  Use cron to run dosde.h regularly. <br/>

 # Mitigate a DOS attack
 From dosde.sh, identify the IPs attacking you.
-Block using the following <br/>
+Block using the following manual commands <br/>
 <br/>
 **route add "ipaddress" reject** <br/>
 **route -n |grep "ipaddress"  to check if blocked** <br/>